 - The spending policies and growth projections for the council’s endowment fund

-- Enter the requested information on the following pages:
+- Enter the requested information

 - When satisfied with the output ask the three critical questions: